A family of four and their three dogs were shot dead. Their killer is still at large

-A family of four and their three dogs were shot dead in a quiet Illinois town.
-Their killer is still at large
+A family of four and their three dogs were fatally shot in a quiet Illinois town.
+The suspect was found dead days later

 The Rolon-Bartolomei family were found dead in their home on Sunday.
-Days later, no suspects have been identified but police say it was not a murder suicide, Faiza Saqib reports
+Days later, the person of interest police sought in their murders was found in Oklahoma, Faiza Saqib reports

 A quiet community just outside of Chicago was turned upside down when a couple, their two young sons and three dogs were found shot dead inside their home.